THE TOP FASTEST GROWING INDUSTRIES IN 2021 LIST – PREDICTIONS

 8. KITCHEN APPLIANCES, COOKING SHOWS AND MEAL KITS

-With restaurants closed, people are getting more familiar with their cooking skills and kitchens — and they’re watching tones of hours of cooking videos.
+With restaurants closed, people are getting more familiar with their cooking skills and kitchens — and they’re watching tons of hours of cooking videos.
 Even the people who hated cooking are buying basic kitchen appliances to give it a try.
 As people cannot visit restaurants, they are forced to cook at home.

 Some of the top trending kitchen appliances having a meteoric rise on e-commerce platforms during 2020 are: